tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Adaptive DNS:
-: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can be sent directly to an Authoritative DoH Server, use Obfuscated DoH to hide the client IP address, or use Direct Resolvers when required or appropriate.
+: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can be sent directly to a Designated DoH Server, use Obfuscated DoH to hide the client IP address, or use Direct Resolvers when required or appropriate.

-Authoritative DoH Server:
+Designated DoH Server:
-: A DNS resolver that provides connectivity over HTTPS (DoH) that is known to be authoritative for a given domain.
+: A DNS resolver that provides connectivity over HTTPS (DoH) that is designated as a responsible resolver for a given domain or zone.

 Direct Resolver:
 : A DNS resolver using any transport that is provisioned directly by a local router or a VPN.